Benj1x/Notes/SAD.md

 For an air traffic control system, the application domain is a part of the air traffic controllers' job, while the problem domain includes planes, flight departures, flight corridors, runways, flight positions, and movements.
 For a device for measuring telephone signals, the application domain is part of the technicians' job, and the problem domain includes signals, protocols, lines, transmitters, and receivers.

 A key task in analysis and design is to model what the system will administrate, monitor, or control.
 For example, in an air traffic control system, this includes airplanes, flight departures, flight corridors, and positions.
 The air traffic controllers' job consists of monitoring and controlling the air traffic using the system's information about these objects.
 Controllers use this information, rather than direct observation of aircraft movement, as a basis for decision making.
-Their understanding of air traffic consists of both the actual situation in the air, and the way they think and talk about the traffic in technical terms.
+Their understanding of air traffic consists of both the actual situation in the air, and the way they think and talk about the traffic in technical terms.<br>
 Because the controllers' understanding of the problem domain is both created and maintained through the system, the problem domain and the system's model of the problem domain must agree completely.
 This is a crucial quality requirement.
 It is also crucial that the system's model is organized in agreement with the air traffic controller's structural understanding.
-Thus, in this and all cases, system developers should analyze the problem domain, both to understand the system's context and to learn how to usefully representing it to the system's users.
+Thus, in this and all cases, system developers should analyze the problem domain, both to understand the system's context and to learn how to usefully representing it to the system's users.<br>
 A second key task in analysis and design is to model how the system will interact with users in the application domain.
-This includes identifying all user groups and understanding both what they will use the system for and how each group will interact with the system in different situations.
+This includes identifying all user groups and understanding both what they will use the system for and how each group will interact with the system in different situations.<br>
 If we continue with the air traffic control example,  we would study how traffic controllers, pilots, and ground personnel would interact with the system to ensure a smooth and effective operation once the system is deployed.

 ### Emphasize the Architecture